-5 Herbert Rakatansky, MD, FACP, FACG, Clinical Professor of Medicine emeritus, Warren Alpert Medical School, Brown University, sent me an email in response to an earlier draft of this responsum, in which I mentioned that it was only in 1865 that Dr. Joseph Lister (after whom Listerine was named) recognized that fewer people died if doctors washed their hands between surgical procedures, and I want to thank him for this information:
+5 Herbert Rakatansky, MD, FACP,FACG, Clinical Professor of Medicine emeritus, Warren Alpert Medical School, Brown University, sent me an email in response to an earlier draft of this responsum, in which I mentioned that it was only in 1865 that Dr. Joseph Lister (after whom Listerine was names) recognized that fewer people died if doctors washed their hands between surgical procedures, and I want to thank him for this information:

-would cure the disease; the only disease for which that works is one that my mother had, polycythemia (too many red blood cells), for which the treatment still today is to take a pint of blood every once in a while.
+about the blood-borne nature of many diseases but wrong in thinking that taking a pint of blood would cure the disease; the only disease for which that works is one that my mother had, polycythemia (too many red blood cells), for which the treatment still today is to take a pint of blood every once in a while.
 It was only in the advent of the sulfa drugs in the early 20th century and then antibiotics (Sir Alexander Fleming discovered penicillin in 1928, but it could not be widely produced until the early 1940s) that curative care became effective.